SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This set of concrete slides offers a fun way to spend an hour or so.
 You will need some cardboard to get down them, but you can usually find some nearby left by others enjoying the slides.

-They open around 10 am daily and close around 5 pm.
+They open around 10 am most days and close around 5 pm.
+It's closed on Mondays.

 >> More things to see and do nearby